Chealion/yycbike/README.md

 ### twitterBot.py

 The script that runs the #yycbike\_count Twitter feed.
 Runs once a day.
+Tweets a summary with the 3 busiest counters, and one with the numbers for each major route.
+If multiple counters are on a route - choses the midpoint/median.

 ### weatherLoad.py